dovbyk/portfolio/README.md

-## 🚀Created portfolio website with Lovable.dev within an hour
+## 🚀Created portfolio website on Lovable.dev within an hour